nahuel-acosta-dev/cs50-python-javascript/readme.md

 4. `Invitations` - handles all invite messages sent through channels
 5. `Message` - Manage all the ideas sent in the rooms
 6. `PreRoom` - Saves in the database the different interactions in the preRoom
+7. There are some more models but at the moment they are not being implemented, it is intended to develop more functions in the application

 ### Views file: